Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time: Precise statement of the main result

 \begin{rmk} Note that in both theorems, the only smallness initial energy condition is on $\tilde{\mathcal{E}}_{1+\eta}$, to control the variations of $Q$.
 In particular, \textbf{no smallness condition} is imposed on the initial $r^p$ energies for $p>1+\eta$, even though we require them to be finite.
 This is related to the fact that the only smallness needed for this problem is that of the charge $Q$ but not of the scalar field. \end{rmk}

 \begin{rmk} Another version of Theorem \ref{decaytheorem} is proven in Appendix \ref{moredecayappendix}.
 While this different version requires more point-wise decay of the initial data, it also proves more $v$ decay for $D_v \psi$, at the expense of growing $u$ weights.
-In particular, we can prove that in \footnote{The result that we prove is actually gauge invariant but we state it here in the gauge $A_v=0$ for simplicity. } the gauge $A_v=0$, denoting $X=r^2 \partial_v$, $ X^n \psi(u,v)$ admits a finite limit when $v \rightarrow +\infty$, for fixed $u$. \end{rmk}
+In particular, we can prove that in \footnote{The result that we prove is actually gauge invariant but we state it here in the gauge $A_v=0$ for simplicity. } the gauge $A_v=0$, denoting $X=r^2 \partial_v$, $ X^n \psi(u,v)$ admits a finite limit when $v \rightarrow +\infty$, for fixed $u$.
+Such a result is reminiscent of the so-called ``peeling estimates'' governing the rate decay in $r$ of the curvature towards null infinity for the Einstein equations. \end{rmk}